phoenixstormcrow/noisify-canvas/README.md

 noisify(canvas, {mode: 'rgb'|'grey'});
 ```

-The default mode is `grey`, which generates greyscale noise.
-Setting it to `rgb` will generate color noise.
+The default mode is `'grey'`, which generates greyscale noise.
+Setting it to `'rgb'` will generate color noise.
 In both cases, all pixels will be fully opaque, that is, the alpha channel is always set to `0xff`.

 ### example
 ```